avicennaresearch/ema_software_map/README.md

   features are not.
 These are added to this repository and are used for calculating the feature coverage.

-We share the results of both here.
-Please note the distinction when reading the content.
-The table here is objectively measured, we welcome public contribution to it and happily modify it if we have missed an item or two.
-On the other hand, the blog posts are our personal assessment of the software, and we cannot prove it one way or the other.
+We write our subjective assessment as a blog post in our website.
+We cannot prove or disprove our statements there.
 So you may want to take it with a grain of salt.
+But our Objective Assessments are shared in this repo.
+We welcome public contribution to it and happily modify it if we have missed anything.

 # Technical Details

-Ideally, this comparison would be just a simple spreadsheet file.
+Ideally, this work would be just a simple spreadsheet file.
 But then the contribution to it would be difficult.
 Spreadsheets are not the best to track changes, provide reasoning for those changes, and discuss the reasons.